tembo-io/website/docs/postgres_guides/listing-all-connections-in-postgres/listing-all-connections-in-postgres.md

 ```

 :::info
 `pg_stat_activity` displays the information about the current activity of database connections present in PostgreSQL database server.
-Check out the official documentation to learn more about it, [click here](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW)
+Check out [the official documentation to learn more about it](https://www.postgresql.org/docs/current/monitoring-stats.html#MONITORING-PG-STAT-ACTIVITY-VIEW).
 :::

 <img src={PgadminDashboard} width="800" alt="PgadminDashboard" />